VCVRack/Rack/vst2_bin/plugins/bsp/README.md

 The switch enables the randomizer, and the button next to it is used to generate a new random seed.

 NOTE: try modulating the position with the post output (feedback).

-# RMS

-A Root-Mean-Square based envelope follower, coupled with a slew limiter.

-The rise and fall rates can be configured separately.

-The module can be used to derive envelopes from audio signals, e.g. to implement compressor effects.